Shorzinator/CodeBrief/docs/development/contributing.md

 - GitHub contributors page
 - Release notes for major features

-Thank you for contributing to ContextCraft!
+Thank you for contributing to codebrief!
 Your efforts help make this tool better for the entire developer community. 🚀